kingmoc/single-page-checkout-cjs-react/README.md

 3. Implementing Commerce.js in a React App
 4. Displaying a list of products on the screen

-*This guide will not go into detail about other features/functionality within an ecommerce site such as: adding to cart, product page, checking out etc ...
+*This guide will not go into detail about other features/functionality within an eCommerce site such as: adding to cart, product page, checking out etc ...
 It will simply give a blueprint to how you can display a list of products specifically with React.*

 ### Requirements/Prerequisites